bilaltas/CodeKit-Free/readme.txt

 == Frequently Asked Questions ==
 = Will my custom codes be deleted after uninstalling the plugin? =
-- No, it won\'t if you uncheck the \"Store custom CSS/JS after uninstall\" option on settings.
+- No, it won't if you uncheck the "Store custom CSS/JS after uninstall" option on settings.

 = A red cross appeared when I try to save.
-It doesn\'t look save the files, what\'s the problem? =
+It doesn't look save the files, what's the problem? =
 - Just mouseover the cross and see the error message.

 == Screenshots ==